Mission Aligned Investing

 - Risk and Return Expectations

 The most important objective for this Mission Aligned portion of our assets is to promote greater social impact beyond our grantmaking activity.
-We believe that by using some of our invested assets in mission related investments we will further our mission and have greater social impact.
+We believe that investing some of our assets in mission-aligned projects enables us to scale up our social impact while achieving philanthropic goals in line with our mission.

 Putting Our Money Where Our Mission Is